DEPARTMENT OF COMMUNICATION STUDIES

 He (and Lynn Turner) are co-editors of the Handbook of Family Communication (Sage, 2015).

-Rich's research has been featured in a number of media outlets including USA Today, PBS, Christian Science Monitor, NPR, Toronto Globe & Mail www.cbsnews.com, Fox and Friends on Fox News, among others.
+Rich's research has been featured in a number of media outlets including the Boston Globe, USA Today, PBS, Christian Science Monitor, NPR, Toronto Globe & Mail www.cbsnews.com, Fox and Friends on Fox News, among others.
 When he has some free time, Rich also enjoys working on his 110 year-old (summer) home on the coast of Maine and is an avid gardener so he can quiet the anxieties within.

 Interpersonal Communication Skills (CC160)

 Communication Theory (CC602)

 PAL Institute (CE0052)

 WDC Topics: Washington, D.C.
 Leadership Seminar (WDC471)